-This section of the site is being set up to provide a database for the New Howff burial registers.
+This section of the site is a database for the New Howff burial registers.
 The registers were previously transcribed into a card index and digitised, which was a huge undertaking and a fantastic achievement by all involved.
 Unfortunately the plot numbers were not transcribed with the entries.
 The consequence of this is other family members who may have been interred in the same plot can be difficult to track down.

 Each plot in the burial ground was split into three lairs or graves labelled A, B and C respectively.
 A very limited amount of plots also include a lair D. The original plan was to list the lairs onto separate pages, however it became apparent that some family members were interred in different lairs within the same plot, so the decision was made to keep all entries for a plot together.